darrenschwarz/TableValuedTest.Spike/README.md

 ===========================================

 Run TableValuedTestCreationScript.sql in the scripts folder against your instance of sql server.

-NB.
+<b>NB.
 This has already be done in DEV.
-Check FILENAME path, ammend according to environment if you want to run elsewhere.
+Check FILENAME path, ammend according to environment if you want to run elsewhere.<b/>

 ===========================================
 Test Stored Procedure in SSMS